4NOTfour/Garbage_Sort/README.md

 ## What it Does

-The Face Access Control application is one of a series of IoT reference implementations aimed at instructing users on how to develop a working solution for a particular problem.
-The solution uses facial recognition as the basis of a control system for granting physical access.
-The application detects and registers the image of a person’s face into a database, recognizes known users entering a designated area and grants access if a person’s face matches an image in the database.
+The Garbage Detector application is one of a series of IoT reference implementations.
+This project uses object detection as a basis to identify potential waste among a group of objects.
+The application is trained using a dataset that consists of thousand of images that can be classified as garbage.

 From this reference implementation, developers will learn to build and run an application that:
  * Detects and registers the image of a person’s face into a database